CamerAllan/spyify/README.md

 ### What about privacy stuff

-The friend activity is already available to users through the desktop client UI.
+Friend activity is available to users through the desktop client UI.
-[This] comment summarises the reason for the missing functionality - it comes down to 'there is currently no mechanism for users to consent to letting apps see what you're listening to'.
+[This] comment gives an explanation as to why this functionality is missing - it comes down to 'there is currently no mechanism for users to consent to letting *applicatins* see what you're listening to'.
+[This comment](https://github.com/spotify/web-api/issues/83#issuecomment-311495141) raises a counterpoint - *'if you're explicitly consenting to making these details public, it would imply that you're also consenting to allowing others the ability to read and record that information.'*.
-[This comment](https://github.com/spotify/web-api/issues/83#issuecomment-311495141) raises a counterpoint which aligns with my views, therefore I have no problem making this project public.
+I'm happy enough with this reasoning that I have no problem sharing this project.

 ## Usage